mohamedeyaad/CogArch-SAR-TIAGo/docs/_sources/victim_detection.rst.txt

 **Behavioral Diagram Type:** UML State Machine Diagram

 This is appropriate for modeling the state-based behavior of a system component that changes states based on events, conditions, or actions.
+The state machine diagram was chosen for modeling this component because the system's behavior is fundamentally state-driven.
+In the victim detection task, the robot transitions between a series of well-defined operational modes ? such as Detecting Victims, Locating, and Reporting ? where each mode has specific activities, entry and exit actions, and conditions that trigger transitions to the next state.

 **Description of Components:**